|

 Interactive Brokers vs Firstrade Overview

-Should you select Firstrade or Interactive Brokers (IBKR)?
-Firstrade has the lowest overall pricing
+Should you pick Firstrade or Interactive Brokers (IBKR)?
+Firstrade has the lowest overall cost

-schedule; while Interactive Brokers is the better firm for software and advanced trading
+schedule, while Interactive Brokers shines with its software and advanced trading

 Cost Comparison